Pronwan/rustplus-desktop/README.md

 The **Rust+ Desktop App** is a Windows application built on the official Rust+ Companion API.

 It lets you pair Rust servers, monitor in-game events, control Smart Devices, and view dynamic map markers — all on your PC.
+By now it's more than 'just' Rust Plus.
+It's Rust² you could say...
+That's why this is our new icon ;) Was about time.

 The app ships as a single installer (bundling .NET, Node.js, WebView2 runtime, RustPlusAPI, etc.), so you don’t have to install dependencies manually.